pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

 Selecting a recipe
 ------------------
 Recipes are the primary entry points for torchtune users.
-These can be thought of as **singularly-focused scripts for interacting with LLMs**, including training inference, evaluation, and quantization.
+These can be thought of as **hackable, singularly-focused scripts for interacting with LLMs** including training, inference, evaluation, and quantization.

 Each recipe consists of three components:

 * **Configurable parameters**, specified through yaml configs and command-line overrides
 * **Recipe script**, entry-point which puts everything together including parsing and validating configs, setting up the environment, and correctly using the recipe class
-* **Recipe class**, core logic needed for training, exposed to users through a set of APIs
+* **Recipe class**, core logic needed for training, exposed through a set of APIs

 .. note::